FujiHaruka/dlint/README.md

 ## Motivation

-If you want to keep your codebase maintenable, it's important to split the code into modules by concerns and keep dependencies clean.
-Layered Architecture and other variations in DDD (Domain-Driven Design) say the same thing when viewed as a whole.
+If you want to keep your codebase maintenable, it's important to split the code into modules by concerns and keep dependency structure clean.
+Layered Architecture and other variation architectures in DDD (Domain-Driven Design) say the same thing when viewed as a whole.
 They group modules by layer.
 Modules representing domain knowledge are gathered into a single domain layer.
 The domain layer doesn't depend on other layers, but other layers depend on it.

 That's a great idea.
 I love it.
 But there's one problem.
 Developers have to take care of inter-layer dependencies to keep them clean.
 Otherwise one day you may commit a small patch which unintentionally breaks the layer dependency structure.

 You might want to ensure inter-layer dependecies to avoid such an accident.
 That's why I made DLint.
 DLint ensures inter-layer dependency with static code analysis.
-It enables to define layers and inter-layer dependency rules, and checks that the codebase follow the rules.
+It enables to define layers and inter-layer dependency rules, and checks that codes follow the rules.

 ## Installation